Cherry Blossom Festivals in Southern California (2026)

 Los Angeles

 The Sakura Grove represents a living symbol of friendship between the people of Japan and LA County.
-The blossoms were a gift from the Japanese Consulate in LA in 2012 when the park had just opened.
+The 24 Pink Cloud cherry blossom trees were a gift from the Japanese Consulate in LA in 2012 when the park had just opened.
+Find the Sakura Grove down on Block 3 of the park closest to City Hall.
+Here’s what the grove looked like in 2025.

 Photo: Japanese Friendship Garden